-In between Forum Day and Expo Night, each school receives regular visits from their designated group of volunteers.
+In between Forum Day and Expo Night, each school receives regular visits (at least three) from their designated group of volunteers.
 In the past, surveys and feedback have shown that the schools with regular school visits get the most value out of the program.